 - A private project — none of the above

 Each of these requires different pay rates, different fringe benefit calculations, different reporting formats, and different submission timelines.
+A cancelled pour on any of them can also trigger California reporting time pay — at whichever rate applied to that project.
 And if you get any of it wrong, the consequences are not theoretical.

 The Penalties Are Real